zfcampus/apigility-documentation/api-primer/content-negotiation.md

 specify what kind of content is being sent to the server, and what content representation it expects back in return.

-Although the concept can be described in a sentence the mechanics are quite difficult. `Accept` header matching is complex and needs to follow many sets of rules in order to follow the HTTP specification.
+Although the concept can be described in a sentence, the mechanics are quite difficult. `Accept` header matching is complex and needs to follow many sets of rules in order to follow the HTTP specification.
 Similarly, the server needs to be programmed such that it returns appropriate response status codes when unable to provide particular representations, or unable to deserialize